veraison/.github/profile/README.md

 # Community

 The VERAISON community holds weekly public meetings to discuss the project progress and plans.
 All are welcome.
-The meetings are held at 16:00 UK GMT/BST every Tuesday.
+The meetings are held at 16:00 UK time every Tuesday.

 The Meetings are held on Zoom: [Click on this meeting link to join](https://armltd.zoom.us/j/93024860563?pwd=dVpVcFRtSVFmV29HV3dHWENrZk5WQT09)
 Meeting ID: 930 2486 0563
 Passcode: 535948